By Roland Sebestyén

 CBD, or cannabidiol, is one of the most common chemical compounds found in the cannabis plant.
 It is classed as a Cannabinoid, along with THC, but on the contrary to its cousin, it’s not psychoactive – meaning you don’t get high after using it.

-Many people claim that CBD can help in muscle recovery.
-Exercising actually causes damage to your muscles, causing inflammation.
-CBD’s anti-inflammatory properties could make the cannabinoid a useful addition to any post-workout regime.
+There is growing anecdotal evidence that CBD can help in muscle recovery.
+Exercising actually causes damage to your muscles which, when healed, makes them stronger.
+However, this damage often causes pain and inflammation.
+CBD’s anti-inflammatory properties could make the cannabinoid a useful addition to post-workout regimes.
 In addition, CBD is often considered to have potential pain-killing abilities.

 Is CBD a performance-enhancing substance?